 You have a document sitting in front of you.
 Someone needs your signature on it.
 You do not want to print it, sign it with a pen, scan it, and send it back.
 Nobody does.
+And in most cases, you do not need to – a properly placed electronic signature is legally valid in the UK.

 Here is how to add an electronic signature directly inside Microsoft Word, Adobe Acrobat, and Google Docs without printing a single page.